herrwinfried/BepInExModFiles/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 ## Mod Compatibility

+- Supports InputUtils (soft dependency)
 - Compatible with More_Emotes!
 - Compatible with MirrorDecor!
-- Compatible with MoreCompany Cosmetics! (maybe)
+- Compatible with MoreCompany Cosmetics! (maybe not for non-host clients)
 - Third person camera mods may or may not play nice.
 Who knows?
 <br><br>